sonphantrung/AIHubDocs-en/assets/RVC Resources/Epochs, Overtraining & Tensorboard.md

 - Now execute.
 It will open a console window & create some folders inside RVC.
 If you get the `Windows protected your PC` issue, click <u>**More info**</u> & `Run anyway`.

-- Once it's done, your default browser should open with the TensorBoard app.
+- Once it's done, your default browser should open with TensorBoard app.

 - If it doesn't, copy the address of the console at the bottom, and paste it in your browser.
 Said address will say "**https://localhost**" followed by a number.